esesmuedgars/IdeaKit/CONTRIBUTING.md

 ### Tags

-Static list of tags are used (`Apple, IdeaKit, import IdeaKit, iOS, iPadOS, macOS, newsletter, swift, Swift Monthly Newsletter, tvOS, Xcode` append `Swift challenges` tag to the comma seperated list if issue contains a challenge) which could be improved by adding only relevant tags (e.g., use `tvOS` only if the issue has an article about the topic).
+A static list of tags are used (`Apple, IdeaKit, import IdeaKit, iOS, iPadOS, macOS, newsletter, swift, Swift Monthly Newsletter, tvOS, Xcode` append `Swift challenges` tag to the comma-separated list if issue contains a challenge) which could be improved by adding only relevant tags (e.g., use `tvOS` only if the issue has an article about the topic).

 ### Categories